rhfnx/project/README.md

 # SMET is a script, trust me
-i build this, just to deepen when learning the python programming language
+i build this, just to deepen when learning python programming language

 this is a instagram and youtube webscraper using the instaloader module and pytube module